 How to Clean Your Dress After Prom

-Prom night is over, and it’s possible that your dress may have a small mark, stain or hole/tear that needs repairing.
-You need to clean your dress before returning it to storage in your wardrobe, so it’s fresh and ready to wear again.
+Prom night is over, and your dress may have a small mark, stain, or hole/tear that needs repairing.
+You need to clean your dress before returning it to storage in your wardrobe so it’s fresh and ready to wear again.

 Examine your dress from top to bottom.
 Note any stains or tears that you’ll need to fix or repair.
 You can attempt to remove small stains yourself (see our stain removal guide for more info).
-You can also opt to simply take it to the dry cleaner for a comprehensive clean.
-Depending on how big the stain is and the type of stain, you may need to use multiple treatments.
+You can also take it to the dry cleaner for a comprehensive clean.
+Depending on the stain’s size and type, you may need to use multiple treatments.

 If you find a hole or tear, don’t panic – these can be easily patched or sewn up to look brand new.
 Find a clothing repair store or seamstress near you and get any repairs done before packing your dress away.
 This could include re-attaching or fixing loose or broken embellishments or zips too.